BhujayKumarBhatta/ms00/README.md

 from the root directory of  tokenleader, change the name of org , ou , dept , wfc , role and user as per your need
 ====================================================================================

-	 adminops  -h  provides help to understand the various options of admin funciton os tokenleader
+	 adminops  -h  provides help to understand the various options of admin function os tokenleader

 	 adminops initdb